olikraus/elf2json/README.md

 # elf2bin

 Writes none-empty sections with `SHF_ALLOC` flag to a binary file.
 Write address and size of each section to stdout.

+# elf2obj

+Writes functions and other objects to stdout.

+# elfdwarf

+Write the DWARF DIE tree (debug_info section of an elf file) to stdout.